EurekaLabsAI/micrograd/README.md

 In this module we build a tiny "autograd" engine (short for automatic gradient) that implements the backpropagation algorithm, as it was prominently popularized for training neural networks in the 1986 paper [Learning Internal Representations by Error Propagation](https://stanford.edu/~jlmcc/papers/PDP/Volume%201/Chap8_PDP86.pdf) by Rumelhart, Hinton and Williams.
 This repository builds on the earlier repo [karpathy/micrograd](https://github.com/karpathy/micrograd), but modifies into into an LLM101n module.

 The code we build here is the heart of neural network training - it allows us to calculate how we should update the parameters of a neural network in order to make it better at some task, such as the one of next token prediction in autoregressive language models.
-This exact same algorithm is used in all modern deep learning libraries, such as PyTorch, TensorFlow, JAX, and others., except that those libraries are much more optimized and feature-rich.
+This exact same algorithm is used in all modern deep learning libraries, such as PyTorch, TensorFlow, JAX, and others, except that those libraries are much more optimized and feature-rich.

 !WIP!